IRS Form 9325 Instructions

 Status of your refund

-The IRS notifies your ERO when your tax return has been accepted, usually within 48 hours of receiving the electronic file containing your tax return.
+The IRS notifies your ERO when your tax return has been accepted, and is being processed.
+This usually happens within 48 hours of receiving the electronic file containing your tax return.

 But this doesn’t help taxpayers wanting to know the status of their electronic returns, or when they’re going to receive their refund.
 There are some options available, but you’ll probably need to wait at least 3 weeks before you see any new information.